- TOWERS OF THE KREMLIN

 The first stone living quarters in the royal palace, later named the Terem Palace, was built in 1635-1636 for Tsar Mikhail Fyodorovich by master masons Bazhen Ogurtsov, Antip Konstantinov, Trefil Sharutin and Larion Ushakov.
 The lower tier of the palace's northern part, which was built in 1499-1508 by Alevisio Novi, as well as the Workshops, built over it in the second part of the 16th century, became the base for the three-storey chamber.

-Three tiers to the Terem were surrounded by three open arcades.
-The entrance to the middle arcade was later closed by the Golden lattice, a unique example of blacksmith's craftsmanship.
+Three tiers to the Terem were surrounded by three open galleries.
+The entrance to the middle open gallery was later closed by the Golden lattice, a unique example of blacksmith's craftsmanship.
 On the eastern side of the Terem Palace, there was the Golden Front Porch, which led to the second floor, the tsar's living quarters.
 The last tier of the chambers - the golden-topped Terem, located in the centre of the building, is surrounded by the third tier - the Upper Stone Court.

 Nowadays, the Terem Palace, being a part of the Grand Kremlin Palace's complex, represents the residence of the President of the Russian Federation.